olab/Open-Labyrinth/README.md

 The install routines are still a bit glitchy - we apologize for this.
 Linux experts should have no trouble.
 The rest of us mortals might have a hiccup or two.

 Version 3.3 is very stable and recommended for production settings.
+Version 3.4.1 has a number of more advanced features but is harder to install and is more fussy about PHP version and other factors.
+Apart from maintenance fixes, we will not be continuing to develop OpenLabyrinth v3.
+All our future efforts are being directed towards OLab4 -- https://github.com/olab/OLab4

-If you want to see some of the latest development features, send us a note via info AT openlabyrinth DOT ca and we can set you up with a test account at http://demo.openlabyrinth.ca/
+If you want to see some of the latest development features, send us a note via http://openlabyrinth.ca/free-trial/ and we can set you up with a test account on the demo server at http://demo.openlabyrinth.ca/